Unica2804/VIz_Agent/README.md

 1. Upload a CSV or text file via the sidebar.
 2. Ask analytical or visualization questions; the orchestrator delegates to the appropriate agent.
 3. Generated plots appear inline, sourced from artifacts captured by the code executor.

+### New Chat & Session History
+This app supports multiple chat sessions.
+Use the "+ New Chat" button in the left sidebar to start a brand new chat session.
+When you click it:
+- The current chat messages are saved to the session history.
+- A new session ID is created, and the agent runs under that new session.
+- Artifacts and plots generated from previous sessions remain available under the chat history.

+You can view a previous session by clicking "View <session_id>" to inspect the messages and images in read-only mode, or click "Load <session_id>" to resume that session and continue the conversation.

+Note: The app validates user prompts and will reject empty or whitespace-only messages.
+If the AI API returns an error (400 or similar), the app displays the error in the UI rather than crashing.

 ## Project Structure
 - [app.py](app.py) — Streamlit UI + ADK service bootstrap.